ijcBIT/RJServer/README.md

 ```

 ## Issues and Requests

+> [!TIP]
+> RJServer creates a hidden folder named `.RJServer` in your > home directory on the cluster.
+Inside this folder, you can > check the logs to troubleshoot any issues.
+If nothing > > works, try removing the folder and starting again.

 If you encounter any issues or have requests, please submit an issue on GitHub: [RJServer Issues](https://github.com/ijcBIT/RJServer/issues)